 Domonique Bertolucci, in his book, ‘The Happiness Code’.

-Uncle: It doesn’t necessarily mean they will be less generous or less helpful, but it does mean they will be aware of the forces driving them.
+If the generous person were to know their true motives it doesn’t mean they will be less generous, or less helpful, but it does mean they will be aware of the forces driving them.
 That’s important.
-It’s important for all of us if we want our life to run smoothly.
+It’s important for all of us if we want life to run smoothly.

 ‘When we don’t want to see the truth we’ll lie to ourselves.
 These lies are the toughest to spot because they are our own. . . .
 Only the exceptional person is willing to look at what he doesn’t want to see, listen to what he doesn’t want to hear, and believe that which he wishes would not exist.’